 The reason why some people seem to “withhold”/have no empathy for you and so readily give it out to others is NOT because you aren’t good enough.
-They do this because as long as they can prove to you that they have the capacity to “empathize” with others, they can keep you in a state of fear-based hopefulness that one day if you are “good enough,” they will do the same for you.
-This is what makes you ignore red flags and stay in relationships way past their expiration date.
+They do this because, as long as they can prove to you that they have the capacity to “empathize” with others, they can keep you in a state of fear-based hopefulness that one day, if you are “good enough,” they will do the same for you.
+This is what makes you ignore red flags and stay in toxic relationships.
 You’re constantly trying to “be better” for and understand them on a deeper level.

 These people aren’t truly empathizing because selective empathy is impossible.
 They have no empathy for themselves and therefore, give out selective validation wrapped in a cloak of pseudo “empathy.”

 - Empathy and vulnerability go hand-in-hand.
 If someone can’t be vulnerable, they have no empathy to give.
 In order to connect and empathize with you, they would have to be vulnerable enough to connect to something within themselves.

 - Just like empathy cannot be selective, it also can’t be conditional.
 If anyone puts conditions around their empathy, that’s not empathy.
 It’s “let’s see how desperate you are for my validation/approval.”

 - Judgment and empathy cannot coexist.
 To judge is to pedestal yourself while failing to see the very connectedness that empathy is defined by – the connectedness that we all share.

 How do you deal with people who lack empathy?